oadultradeepfield/oadultradeepfield/src/content/blog/2025-08-27-it2900-week3/index.md

 The theme of this week's lecture is about _How We Impact Others_.
 Leadership is not only about making decisions or setting direction but also about how our words, actions, and behaviors shape the people around us.
-This perspective helped me reflect more deeply on the ripple effects of leadership. <!-- truncate --> If you are new, this is a continuation of the [IT2900 Weekly Reflection](/tags/it2900) series, where I share my responses to the weekly assignments for this course.
+This perspective helped me reflect more deeply on the ripple effects of leadership.
+If you are new, this is a continuation of the [IT2900 Weekly Reflection](/tags/it2900) series, where I share my responses to the weekly assignments for this course.